-First of all, getting some new customers on board can cost you increasingly more than appealing to your existing one.
+First of all, according to MarkingBlog, the probability of selling to an existing customer is 60-70%, while the probability of selling to a new prospect is only 5% to 20%, what means that getting some new customers on board can cost you increasingly more than appealing to your existing one.
 In the world of overwhelming information chaos, reaching new customers is not as affordable as it was in the past, plus it's obvious that your competitors do not sleep.
 Statistics also give some food for thought: according to CallMiner research, U.S. companies lose $136.8 billion per year due to avoidable consumer switching.

 Customer retention can help your business grow.
 If you provide flawless customer experience, your potential clients would have no reason not to recommend you further or turn back from you.